7 Days Itinerary for Vietnam: Everything You Need to Know

 Dinner at Floating Boat 127 Restaurant

-When it’s time to chow down, make your way to the Floating Boat 127 Restaurant—just a breezy 3-minute walk from your last stop.
+When it’s time to chow down, go to the Floating Boat 127 Restaurant—just a breezy 3-minute walk from your last stop.
 This place isn’t just about the views; it’s about bringing that Hoi An vibe right to your plate.

-Order Banh Xeo: This crispy Vietnamese pancake is packed with veggies and a flavor punch that will have your taste buds dancing.
-Perfect for vegetarians and anyone who loves good food.
-Only 40,000 VND ($2 USD)!
+Order Banh Xeo: This crispy Vietnamese pancake is packed with veggies and a flavour punch that will have your taste buds dancing.
+It's perfect for vegetarians and anyone who loves good food.
+It's only 40,000 VND (2 USD)!

 Day 6: Explore Hoi An's Quirks